Indigenous Health Incentive (IHI) patient registration and withdrawal for Practice Incentives Program (PIP) 012-10070040

 Patient registration

 The patient, parent or guardian must provide consent for the patient to be registered for the IHI.
-If the patient is under 15 years, consent must be provided by a parent or guardian.
+If the patient is under 15 years, a parent or guardian must provide consent.
 A guardian can provide consent where a patient of any age is not able to provide their own consent.
+The patient registration must identify who has provided consent.

 Practices can register their eligible patients by:

-• submitting a completed PIP IHI patient registration and consent form (IP017)
+- submitting a completed PIP IHI patient registration, and

 When a practice uses HPOS to register patients, they do not need to submit a copy of the form.
 The patient must sign the consent section of the current form version.
 The practice must keep the form for 6 years for compliance and audit purposes.